stevenchadburrow/MicroTetra887/README.md

 - 368 bytes of RAM<br>
 - VGA resolution of 24x22 pixels at 16 colors<br>
 - Two-player "Tetra" through homebrew or Genesis controllers<br>
+- PCB's double as both the console and controllers<br>

 This is a work-in-progress.
 This project will eventually use a PCB and have updated code.